 If you’re planning to bury the cable, make sure you’re choosing an exterior-grade Ethernet cable that’s direct burial rated.
 Indoor-rated Ethernet cable should never be buried, even when placed in a conduit.

 Power-over-Ethernet (PoE) and Zoned Cabling care other important considerations.
-PoE can make installations simpler and faster for devices that require a direct power source in addtion to a network connection.
+PoE can make installations simpler and faster for devices that require a direct power source in addition to a network connection.

 Bury the Cable in Conduit When Possible